 Writers will typically receive 1-2 story assignments per issue.
 In-depth details and guidance will be given to those who need it, especially during a writer's first issue as a contributor.
 The Fraternity asks that each contributor commit to at least one year of service (two issues, 2-4 stories).
 There is no limit for how long you can be a contributor.

 If you have any questions, please send us an email!

 If you have content you'd like featured in an upcoming edition of the Tomahawk Magazine, please submit it here.

 Because of the volume of mail received and the space constraints in our magazine, it is possible your material may not be used or that it will appear several issues later than you expect.
 Every effort is made to include date-sensitive items in a timely manner.

 The following is basic information about Alpha Sigma Phi Fraternity.
 If you need additional information, please contact us by email at email@example.com.
 Media Inquires should be directed to Gordy Heminger, President and CEO, at firstname.lastname@example.org.
-He can be reached by phone at 317-843-1911 ext.
-237.
+He can be reached by phone at 317-843-1911.

 December 6, 1845 Yale University, New Haven, Connecticut.
 Alpha Sigma Phi is the Nation's 10th oldest fraternity.

-Carmel, Indiana, a suburb of Indianapolis.
-First established in New York, New York, 1919.
-In 1946, the office moved to Delaware, Ohio.
-The office was moved to Indiana in 1996.
+The Fraternity's Headquarters is located in Carmel, Indiana, a suburb of Indianapolis.
+Its initial Headquarters was established in New York, New York, in 1919.
+In 1946, Headquarters moved to Delaware, Ohio.
+Headquarters was finally moved to Indiana in 1996.
 A new headquarters building was dedicated in 2002.